varnishcache/varnish-cache/doc/sphinx/reference/vmod.rst

 	A multi-component text-string.
-We try very hard to avoid doing text-processing in Varnish, and this is one way we do that, by not editing separate pieces of a sting together to one string, until we need to.
+We try very hard to avoid doing text-processing in Varnish, and this is one way we to avoid that, by not editing separate pieces of a sting together to one string, unless we have to.

 	Consider this contrived example::